BRIDGING FAITH AND PRAXIS

 Frame, John.
 The Doctrine of the Knowledge of God.
 Grand Rapids: Baker, 2024.

 Ginting, Edi Suranta, and David Ming.
-“Meeting God at the Foot of Mount Sinabung on Karonese Rituals in Terms of the Christian Faith” 106, no. 1 (2025): 1–9.
+"Meeting God at the Foot of Mount Sinabung on Karonese Rituals in Terms of the Christian Faith."
+[Journal title not specified] 106, no. 1 (2025): 1–9.

 Intan, Benyamin F. "Kuyper's Sphere Sovereignty and the Restriction on Building Worship Places in Indonesia."
 HTS Teologiese Studies / Theological Studies 78, no. 1 (2022): 1–9. https://doi.org/10.4102/hts.v78i1.7309.